TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### ShowLyrics

-It Shows lyrics from a .crs file in-game in present.
+Shows lyrics from a .lrc file in-game if present.

 Possible values are ``0`` and ``1``.
 0 is "Hide" and 1 is "Show".